 The report said there is nothing in Kerfoot’s background to mitigate the circumstances.

 “Unlike many defendants who come before this court, Kerfoot appears to have had every advantage growing up.
 His parents, by his own account, were loving and provided for him.
 His brother is a wildly successful businessperson, who also provided Kerfoot with many opportunities to make a lawful living.
 Kerfoot appears to have willfully chosen a life of crime.”

 In an unrelated case, Kevin Kerfoot was accused of failing to repay a $115,000 debt last fall.
 In B.C.
 Supreme Court documents filed Sept.
-23, 2016, Eric Dutcyvich of Port McNeill claimed Kerfoot, who was residing at a house on 105th Avenue in Surrey, and Octavia Vodka owed $115,456.64.
+23, 2016, Eric Dutcyvich of Port McNeill claimed Kerfoot, who was residing at a house on 105th Avenue in Surrey, and a Langley-based vodka company owed $115,456.64.

 Greg Kerfoot, who is believed to be 57, is a software billionaire and BC Liberal donor with houses in West Vancouver and Kelowna.
 He is a close friend of ex-Premier Christy Clark, who represents a Kelowna riding, but lives in a Dunbar house registered to Kerfoot business associate Nevin Sangha.